BIOCERAMICS

 Did you know that the oldest ceramic piece ever discovered is the Venus of Dolní Věstonice which has been dated to approximately 30,000 years ago!
 Most incredibly, scientists have discovered the fingerprint of a young child on the piece

 Ceramics is ultimately a catch-all term for the process of taking inorganic materials like clays, silicates, and other more sophisticated oxides, and heating them up through very high temperatures into a new solid form.
-This firing process sinks energy into the atomic structures of the materials which allows them to form new bonds, creating a much stronger lattice structure.
+This firing process sinks energy into the atomic structures of the materials which causes the original atomic structure to disassociate, reorganize, allowing them to form new bonds, creating a much stronger lattice structure.
 Take a look at the picture below.
 On the left if the powdered form of Zirconium Oxide (ZrO2).
 Through the firing process, the powder was transformed into the crucibles you see on the right.
 The heat process loosens the atomic bonds of the powder, creating a kind of slurry that can be formed into various shapes.
 Once cool, the new material is ready to use.

 What are Ceramics Exactly?